stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 backupconfiguration.stash.appscode.com/ss-backup created
 ```

-If everything goes well, Stash will create a CronJob to trigger backup periodically.
+If everything goes well, Stash will create a `CronJob` to trigger backup periodically.

 **Verify CronJob:**

-Verify that Stash has created a CronJob to trigger a periodic backup of the volumes of Statefulset by the following command,
+Verify that Stash has created a `CronJob` to trigger a periodic backup of the volumes of the Statefulset by the following command,

 ```console
 $ kubectl get backupconfiguration -n demo